NightwindDev/Tweak-Tutorial/p3_views.md

 Right now, this code just executes or "initializes" the original code.
 We need to add our own code there.

-We will make our own view now.
-To make our own view, we will allocate and initalize UIView.
+We will now make our own view.
+To make our own view, we will allocate and initalize a UIView.

 ```objc
 UIView *ourView = [[UIView alloc] init];
 ```

-There are two distinct ways to initialize a view's position on the screen.
-One is `.frame` and the other is `NSLayoutConstraints`.
+There are two distinct ways to lay out a view's position on the screen.
+One is with frames and the other is with constraints.

 ## Frames